 Unfortunately, many types of dog foods are processed and contain very low nutritional values.
 These foods are detrimental to your dog's health and can result in numerous medical complications further down the road.

-Above all, be mindful of what you feed your dog to ensure a long and healthy life that you both can enjoy.
+Be mindful of what you feed your dog to ensure a long and healthy life.

 Copyright© 2008- All Rights Reserved